This one pot ground beef orzo recipe comes together in just 30 minutes and is a creamy, comforting, and delicious meal for busy weeknights!

 - I have not tested this recipe with rice.
 If you want to attempt it, you may need to adjust cooking time and liquid measurements.

-It's fairly rich, so I recommend enjoying smaller portions with a side salad (try making one with my Creamy Balsamic Dressing).
-It's delicious with a side of garlic bread as well.
+- It's fairly rich, so I recommend enjoying smaller portions with a side salad.
+Try making a salad with mixed greens and topped with my Creamy Balsamic Dressing.

 Questions about this ground beef orzo recipe?
 Talk to me in the comments below!